-If you’ve tried the Chili Mac recipe on All She Cooks, you’ll want to try this recipe too!
+If you've enjoyed my original chili mac recipe or my popular chili mac and cheese, you'll want to try this recipe too!

-To make this recipe I used chorizo which is a Mexican spicy sausage.
-Since I live in Mexico, chorizo is cheap and easy to come by.
-I understand that that is probably not the case for most and chorizo could be hard to find in some areas.
-If you can’t seem to find chorizo in your area, or just prefer to use something else, pretty much any other ground meat would work well in this recipe, beef, turkey, chicken or veg-friendly meat substitute would all be great options for this recipe.
+To make this recipe I used chorizo, which is a Mexican spicy sausage.
+Since I was living in Mexico when I created this recipe, chorizo was easy to come by.
+If you have trouble finding chorizo, pretty much any other ground meat would work just fine in this recipe - beef, turkey, chicken or even vegetarian soy crumbles would all be great options.

 - 3 cups water